Can Staying at Disney World Still Be Magical after Covid-19? Is it Worth Staying on Property at Disney World Right Now

 Can You Still Find Magic Staying On Property?

 So, no Magical Express, no fast passes, no dining plan….
 Is there a benefit to staying on property versus off property?
-Well, you could be closer to the parks for sure if you stay on property, such as walking distance from Yacht and Beach Club, or Caribbean Beach Resort to Epcot, or you could take the Skyliner from Pop Century over to Hollywood Studios or Epcot.
+Well, you could be closer to the parks for sure if you stay on property, such as within walking distance from Yacht and Beach Club, or Caribbean Beach Resort to Epcot, or you could take the Skyliner from Pop Century over to Hollywood Studios or Epcot.
 The other perk is constantly being in the Disney bubble – immersed in a hotel that has everything Disney about it.
 With several restaurants not re-opened inside hotels, and limited events going on, is it even worth it?

 Is it Worth Staying on Property at Disney World Right Now?

-Right now, my honest opinion would be- stay off property and be able to save some money to do something else with it.
+Right now, my honest opinion would be- stay off the property and be able to save some money to do something else with it.
 There are several good quality options within the Orlando / WDW area, and if you bring your own vehicle, or even utilize an Uber/Lyft, you are sure to save some money over a WDW resort price.
 If WDW brings back some of the options like early Fast Pass reservations and the Dining Plan, it would be worthwhile to entertain a Walt Disney World hotel again.

 Oh yeah, we have an amazing community of Disney World Fanatics hanging out on our Facebook Page.
 If you want to join us and thousands of other Disney World Enthusiasts to get all of your Disney Vacation questions answered, check out our Facebook Group – Disney World Questions and Answers.